 How to get a Citi Simplicity Card cash advance: You can get a cash advance at an ATM or by visiting your local bank branch.
 To get a cash advance from an ATM, you will need a PIN.
-If you haven't received a PIN, you can request one from Citibank.
+If you don’t already have a PIN, you can request one from Citibank.

-Citi Simplicity Card Cash Advance APR: 25.24% (V).
+Citi Simplicity Card cash advance APR: 28.99% (V).
 There is no grace period, so the interest applies to your balance immediately and accrues daily.

-Citi Simplicity Card Cash Advance Limit: Your cash advance limit will depend on your creditworthiness.
+Citi Simplicity Card cash advance limit: Your cash advance limit will be a portion of your entire credit limit, which will depend on your creditworthiness.

 The full price of a Citi Simplicity Card cash advance is the fee plus the total amount of interest you end up paying.
-The sooner you repay what you owe, the less it will cost.
-Cash advances are costly transactions, so it's best to reserve them for emergencies.
+The sooner you repay what you owe, the less it will cost you.
+Cash advances are costly transactions, so it's best to reserve them for emergencies only.

 To do a Citibank cash advance, you can either withdraw funds from an ATM or visit a local Citibank branch and ask the teller for a cash advance.
-For ATM transactions, you will need to request a 4-digit PIN from Citi customer service if you did not receive one after being approved for an account.
-Depending on your credit standing, you may be able to withdraw up to 50 percent of your … read full answercredit limit.
+For ATM transactions, you will need to request a 4-digit PIN from Citi customer service if you did not receive one after being approved for an account.… read full answer

 Cash advances are expensive, so it’s best to avoid them whenever possible.
 That’s true with all credit card companies, and Citibank is no exception.
 Citi’s cash advance fee is 5% (min $10).
 There may be additional bank fees if you withdraw cash from an ATM.
 There’s also a separate APR for cash advances.
 It’s typically higher than the card’s regular APR.